 • recycling.

-The underlying trend is therefore based on a more sober and efficient management of resources.
-This implies a profound change in local and global organisations and lifestyles.
-Everyone at their own level can reduce their impact on the environment, whether in the way they produce, consume or dispose of objects that are no longer useful.
+The underlying trend is therefore based on more sober and more efficient resource management.
+This requires a profound modification of local and global organizations as well as lifestyles.
+Everyone at their level can reduce their impact on the environment, whether in their way of producing, consuming, or disposing of objects that are no longer of any use to them.

 Other news that may interest you